LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 The refactor is also done in a TDD process.
 Decide on what is the improved way of implementing the feature and then change the unit test to use this new idea.
 See the test fail, then implement the refactor idea.
-Finally see the tests pass with the refactored design.
+Finally, see the tests pass with the refactored design.